-In all the practices described above, the two dimensions of the domain – Communicating in a language other than English and Intercultural knowledge and language awareness – are integrated with the entire range of learning experiences of students between Foundation and Level 4.
+In all the practices described above, the two dimensions of the domain – Communicating in a language other than English and Intercultural knowledge and language awareness – are integrated with the entire range of learning experiences of students between Prep and Year 4.

 Primary and secondary schools should collaborate closely to ease the transition between primary and secondary language study.
 Students should be able to see continuity in the outlines of the programs and what is taught, and see how their demonstrated achievement of the standards at one level articulates with the teaching and learning practices at another level.

 At this stage, students begin to initiate communication and follow personal interests and ideas.
 Communication activities that acknowledge the sharpening individuality of students, and the more subject-divided basis of the curriculum, become more important in second-language teaching, as do connections to other domains, access to a wider range of interlocutors (such as native speakers and other students of similar age), and direct or virtual communication.

 During this stage, students begin to explore the implications and possibilities of languages other than English for further study, career and citizenship.
 This growth in personal responsibility is reflected in the increased stakes involved and the choices that they make, impact in important ways on the study of languages.